 ILLEGAL DRUG POSSESSION

-POSSESSION OF MARIJUANA & ILLEGAL DRUGS IN GEORGETOWN AND WILLIAMSON COUNTY
+POSSESSION OF MARIJUANA LAWYER IN GEORGETOWN AND WILLIAMSON COUNTY

 If you’ve been accused of any type of drug charge–from possession of marijuana, ecstasy or methamphetamine to possession of cocaine with intent to distribute–you need an attorney who understands what needs to be done to protect your rights.